Sarah Sjöström: Swimming World Cup circuits

 The following medals Sjöström has won at Swimming World Cup circuits.

 Accomplishments and awards

-Sjöström won the gold medal in the 100 m butterfly at the 2016 Rio Summer Olympics on 7 August 2016, setting an Olympic and World record with a time of 55.48.
+Sjöström won the gold in the 100 m freestyle at the 2024 Paris Olympics.
+She won the gold medal in the 100 m butterfly at the 2016 Rio Summer Olympics on 7 August 2016, setting an Olympic and World record with a time of 55.48.

 She also won a gold medal in 100 m butterfly in the World Championships in Rome 2009 and set the world record.